How to Market Your House for Sale in 2026

 Understand the market

 When it comes to market trends, mortgage interest rates are the elephant in the room.
-After two years of historically low rates, the Federal Reserve raised the federal funds rate eleven times since March 2022 to combat inflation.
-But, for 11 consecutive months, the federal funds rate has remained constant after its last raise in July 2023.
+After two years of historically low rates, the Federal Reserve raised mortgage interest rates eleven times since March 2022 to combat inflation.
+For 14 consecutive months, the federal funds rate has remained constant after its last raise in July 2023.
+The Fed has since implemented five rate cuts from September 2024 to October 2025.

 Optimize opportunities

-Despite the changing market, Suzanne Macnab, a coastal Maryland agent with 40 years of experience, says now is a good time to sell a home.
+Despite the changing market, now is a good time to sell a home, especially for homeowners who have a lot of equity in their current home.

 Set a competitive price

 You can have the glossiest listing in the market and still have a hard time selling if you don’t set the right asking price.
+According to HomeLight’s survey, 82% of top real estate agents across the country reported an increase in price cuts during the second quarter of 2025 compared to the same time in 2024.
+Overpricing is the biggest seller mistake, says 77% of surveyed agents.
 Conversely, if you enter the market with an appropriately priced home, you may receive multiple — and higher — offers within a short time.

 To quickly get an idea of your home’s value in the current market, you can fill out the short questionnaire on HomeLight’s free Home Value Estimator and receive a preliminary estimate in less than two minutes.
 Think of this tool as a starting point to get oriented with price trends in your area.